MeriamGuellil/aDNA-BAMPlotter/README.md

 Pysam: Pysam Is a Python Module for Reading and Manipulating SAM/BAM/VCF/BCF Files.
 It’s a Lightweight Wrapper of the Htslib C-API, the Same One That Powers Samtools, Bcftools, and Tabix. n.d.
 Github. https://github.com/pysam-developers/pysam.

-Miles, Alistair. n.d.
+Miles, Alistair.
 Pysamstats.
 Github. https://github.com/alimanfoo/pysamstats.

 McKinney, Wes, and Others.
 2010.
 “Data Structures for Statistical Computing in Python.”
 In Proceedings of the 9th Python in Science Conference, 445:51–56.
 Austin, TX. http://conference.scipy.org/proceedings/scipy2010/pdfs/mckinney.pdf.